alexdriedger/ChallengeTheSpire/README.md

 ### Polish Elite Rush

-- Remove useless relics from pool
-  - Juzu Bracelet, Pantograph, etc.
 - Fix trailing edge on final map node
 - Difficulty scaling
   - Silver makes it Ascension 10
   - Gold makes the last elite of each “act” a super elite and Ascension 15
   - Platinum makes it Ascension 20 and all super elites
+- Remove loot from final elite fight

 ### Eggcellent